BOOK: “Trauma & Recovery”

 can be alone with their own thoughts.
 They know that mental GIGO means thinking, reading & listening to positive, healthy, enjoyable things, which can improve their knowledge & lift the spirit.

-Their inner dialogue is not harsh from S-H, nor confused by the PP, or fear of abandonment & lack of self-awareness.
+Their inner dialogue is not harsh from S-H, nor bullied by the PP, nor fear of abandonment & lack of self-awareness.

 ‘keep it simple’.
 Whenever possible they find the simplest, sanest way to do things, no matter where they are or who they’re dealing with.